grommet/grommet/src/js/components/DataTable/README.md

 **dataTable.resize.hover.size**

 The size of the resizer when hovered over.
+Size values
+    correspond with those accepted by Box border.
 Expects `string`.

 Defaults to